amdacccache/GANmodel/README.md

 # PerceptiLabs Community Model

-This GAN framework was built using PerceptiLabs and following allong with their tutorial series on building a machine learning model from scratch.
+This GAN framework was built using PerceptiLabs and following along with their tutorial series on building a machine learning model from scratch.

 * Using the PerceptiLabs platform I built a Generative Adversarial Network (GAN) machine learning model.
 * In this model the generator took randomly generated numbers to test against the discriminator.